Bender47/mdr1986x-pack-repo/README.md

 ```
 With old versions of Packs Manager, you should use [_"index.idx"_][index.idx] file.

-- [Open][packs-manager-persp] the Packs perspective and [install][packs-manager-install] `MDR1986BExx` package
+- [Open][packs-manager-persp] the Packs perspective and [install][packs-manager-install] `MDR1986BExx`
-from `Milandr` group.
+package from `Milandr` group.

-- The path to the packages is defined in `packs_path` macro, but for the plug-in version that I use, this macro
+- The path to the packages is defined in `packs_path` macro, but for the plug-in version that I use,
-is not visible from tools configurations.
-Therefore, you may need to set `packs_path` macro manually:
+this macro is not visible from tools configurations.
+Therefore, you may also need to set `packs_path`
+macro manually:
 ```
 Eclipse Menu → Window → Preferences → Run/Debug → String Substitution → New...